07th-mod/ace-higurashi-attorney/README.md

 This game does not contain any spoilers for either work, so feel free to play even if you're only familiar with Higu or AA (or neither!).

+# Installation
+Just download the zip file from the [Releases page](https://github.com/07th-mod/ace-higurashi-attorney/releases/latest), extract the content, and run the exe.
+It's that simple.

 # Controls
 - Right click - Open the save/load screen
 - F - Toggle fullscreen